RealityScript/reality.js/README.md

 <strong>The RealityScript project</strong>

-An open-source Web Component (Reality-Tag: `<reality>`) and Javascript Library (Reality.js) for embedding native Augmented Reality on the mobile web - unifying Apple's 'AR Quick Look' method and Google's 'Model-Viewer/Scene-Viewer' method under one shared code method.
+An open-source Web Component (Reality-Tag: `<reality>`) and Javascript Library (Reality.js) for embedding native Augmented Reality on the mobile web - unifying Apple's 'AR Quick Look' method and Google's 'Scene-Viewer' method under one shared code method.

 - Example (short-tag method): <a href="https://realityscript.io/example-short.html" target="_blank">Demo</a>

 - Example (full-tag method): <a href="https://realityscript.io/example-full.html" target="_blank">Demo</a>

-- Example (iOS usage with and without Model-Viewer preview): <a href="https://realityscript.io/example-ios-mixed.html" target="_blank">Demo</a>
+- Example (Usage with and without Model-Viewer preview): <a href="https://realityscript.io/example-ios-mixed.html" target="_blank">Demo</a>

 ## Description

-The goal of RealityScript is to unify the intersection of common features, shared by both Apple’s ARKit web API, ‘AR Quick Look’, and Google’s ARCore web API, ‘Model-Viewer/Scene-Viewer’ under one code protocol instead of using two separate components and two different sets of attribute rules.
+The goal of RealityScript is to unify the intersection of common features, shared by both Apple’s ARKit web API, ‘AR Quick Look’, and Google’s ARCore web API, ‘Scene-Viewer’ under one code protocol instead of using two separate components and two different sets of attribute rules.

 RealityScript introduces the ‘Reality-Tag’ web component, as a single cross-platform solution for using both the native iOS and native Android, Augmented Reality frameworks on the mobile web.